-ACCO works with 18Loop to distribute virtual reality (VR) headsets to children on active treatment with cancer to help them tolerate treatment, recover and thrive.
+ACCO is collaborating with 18Loop, distributing virtual reality headsets to children with cancer who are on active treatment: a pilot program designed to help them tolerate treatment, recover, and thrive.

-In existing studies, VR has reduced cognitive pain by 44 percent, emotional pain by 32 percent and sensory pain by 27 percent.
+In existing studies, VR has reduced cognitive pain by 44%, emotional pain by 32%, and sensory pain by 27%.
 In some tests it has outperformed morphine.
 Notably, the advantages of VR do not wane over repeated use, indicating persistent benefits beyond the first experience.

 Currently, 18Loop is in the Pilot phase of the Virtual Comfort program.
 To date, more than 40 mobile VR headsets have been deployed to kids with cancer.
 The next phase, coming in 2021, will focus on advanced Oculus headsets running environments from Tripp.
 Tripp facilitated VR headset donations and is a leader in Virtual Stress Management and offers capabilities that bridge gaming and medicine on Oculus.